scalajs-io/angular-toaster/README.md

-angular-toaster API for Scala.js
+AngularJS Toaster API for Scala.js
 ================================
-[angular-toaster](https://www.npmjs.com/package/angularjs-toaster) - angular-toaster binding for Scala.js.
+[angularjs-toaster](https://www.npmjs.com/package/angularjs-toaster) - angularjs-toaster binding for Scala.js.

 ### Description

-An `angular-toaster` binding for Scala.js.
+AngularJS Toaster is an AngularJS port of the `toastr` non-blocking notification jQuery library.
+It requires AngularJS v1.2.6 or higher and angular-animate for the CSS3 transformations.

 ### Build Dependencies